aSleepyTree/aSleepyTree/readme.md

-<li> An undergraduate student in the department of Automation, USTC.Grade four</li>
+<li> First-year graduate student in the Department of Automation, University of Science and Technology of China</li>
 <li> Interested in using artificial intelligence methods for image and video processing problems</li>
 <li> Know about C and Matlab;Familiar with Python.Love badminton!</li>